A STACK is a collection of elements used to organize and manipulate items in a specific order.

 Properties

-It makes sense to use a STACK when storing elements during a process that we will later unwind, as it is likely that we will need the elements in reverse order.
+It makes sense to use a STACK when storing elements during a process that we will later reverse, so it is foreseeable that we will need the elements in reverse order.

-A STACK is similar to a stack of physical objects, like a stack of plates, where you can only access the top element.
-For example, you take the clothes out of the washing machine and stack them up.
-When you go to pick them up again, you take them in reverse order.
+A STACK resembles a stack of physical objects, like a stack of plates, where only the top element can be accessed.
+For example, you take clothes out of the washing machine and pile them up.
+When you pick them up again, you pick them up in reverse order.

-I like to illustrate the use of a stack when disassembling a machine.
-You remove screws and keep them organized.
+I like to illustrate the use of a stack with the example of disassembling a machine.
+You remove screws and store them in order.
 When you reassemble it, you will need the first screw you removed first.
-This illustrates the purpose of a stack.
+That shows the purpose of a stack.

 In computing, for example, we have the case of the memory STACK.
-Every time one function calls another, it passes parameters on a Stack.
-When the functions finish, the parameters are needed in the reverse order they were put in.
+Each time one function calls another, it passes parameters on a Stack.
+When the functions finish, the parameters are needed in the reverse order they were placed.

-This is not the only example.
-Whenever you need to store elements throughout a process that you later have to traverse in reverse order, a Stack might fit your needs.
+It’s not the only example.
+Whenever you have to save elements throughout a process that you later need to traverse in reverse order, a Stack might fit.

 using System;